Cheapest electricity in Melbourne, VIC

 - Supply rates: How much you pay daily (in c) to maintain your home’s connection to the grid (for electricity) or mains (for gas).

-Other tariffs in Melbourne include:
+Other tariffs in Melbourne that aren't shown on our rates table include:

 - Demand tariff (electricity only): A ‘demand charge’ in addition to supply and usage rates.
 To be eligible, you will also require a smart meter installed.